Cosmo7/TweenMachine/README.md

 * Nice selection of easings

 ## Limitations
-TweenMaker is a MonoBehavior that adds itself to a GameObject; you can't use TweenMaker without a GameObject.
+TweenMaker is a MonoBehaviour that adds itself to a GameObject; you can't use TweenMaker without a GameObject.

 # Typical use